The Crochet Crowd

 Crochet Criss Cross Corner to Corner Stitch

 The blanket is 33 blocks by 43 blocks.
 If you change the number of blocks per side, it will alter the yarn quantities.
-This will yield as much of the five Bernat Blanket yarn balls without a lot of waste.
+This will yield as many of the five Bernat Blanket yarn balls as possible, with minimal waste.

-You can opt to have a square blanket if you decrease on both sides at the same time without doing a rectangle shape.
+You can opt for a square blanket if you decrease on both sides at the same time, without creating a rectangle.
 See video tutorial.

 Crochet Corner to Corner Chunky Stitch Blanket